wearekickback/app/docs/WALLET_INTEGRATION.md

 #### When injected web3 provider (Metamask, Opera, Mobile wallet, etc) are detected.

-It should give option to use either injected web3 objects or one of the embedded wallet provider objects.
+It should give the option to use either injected web3 objects or one of the embedded wallet provider objects.

 ![](./images/modal1.png)